ZieBar/M.A.-Thesis/Literature Review/related_Projects.md

 - "It is costumizable while requiring hobbyist-level proficiency in programming and electronics..." (p.
 174)

 ### List of components
-- Arduino UNO R3
-- DHT22
-- LM35
-- XBee-Shield
+- MSP430 (µCU)
-- RTC-Module
+- Vishay TEMD6010FX01 (photodiode)
-- HC-06 (Bluetooth-modem)
-- SD-Card module
-- ATX Powersupply and solarpanel

 ### Technologies
-- MATLAB for Data analisys and processing
+- SWAP transmission protocoll for direct transmission between WSN (Wireless Sensor Node) and Gateway (below 868 MHz)
+    - allowes for up to 256 nodes (p.170)
+- Largato as Opensource Webserver
+- NodeRed to interact with data

 ### Other interesting information regarding this research
-none
+- high frequency waves provide faster data transmission (p.
+169)
+- lower frequencies are better in longdistance and penetration (p.
+169)
+- it is important to look up allowed frequencies fot the purpose which depend on the region (p.
+168)
 ### Open-o-Meter
 |License|Availability of files|Bill of materials|Assembly instructions|Editability|Version control system|Guidance on collaboration|Issue tracking system|
 |---|---|---|---|---|---|---|---|